Kowsalyasp/parentkarafmodule/sql readme.md

 #### Create a unique key:
 We can create one or more than one field/columns of a table that uniquely identify a record.
 Creating a unique constraint automatically creates a corresponding unique index.
-Must provide the name attribute and <unique-key-column> tag, if you want the field to not set null and allow unique values.
+Must provide the name attribute and <unique-key-column> tag, if you want the field not to set null and allow unique values.
 We must provide these  <unique-key-column> tag, else it raise an error that it was unable to parse the table.

 #### Modify a unique key:
-If you prefer to alter the unique key column make sure that the field to not set null and allow unique values.
+If you prefer to alter the unique key column make sure that the field to not set null and allows unique values.
 And it altered the unique key constraints.

 #### Delete a unique key:
-Deleting a unique constraint removes the requirement for uniqueness for values entered in the column or combination of columns included in the constraint expression and deletes the corresponding unique index.
+Deleting a unique constraint removes the requirement for a uniqueness for values entered in the column or combination of columns included in the constraint expression and deletes the corresponding unique index.

 ## indexes tag
 Indexes can be used to speed up data retrieval.
 Simply put, an index is a pointer to data in a table.
 Each index key can be accessed within the indexes tag.

 ```
  <indexes>